Aboriginal cultural heritage

 Aboriginal Australians have one of the oldest continuous cultures in the world.
 Their rich history represents tens of thousands of years of traditions and connection to the land.
 The Australian Government recognises the cultural and social importance of preserving that heritage.

-The Environmental Impact Statement identifies ways to preserve the Aboriginal heritage value of the site.
+The EIS identifies ways to preserve the Aboriginal heritage value of the site.
 Some sites, such as a grinding groove and a scar tree, will be preserved entirely within the environmental conservation zone in the southeast of the airport site.
 Where heritage cannot be preserved in place, recording and artefact salvaging will take place.
 Furthermore, the site's cultural heritage will be commemorated in various ways at the airport site.

 Consultation and participation with Aboriginal stakeholders